Paris Itinerary: How to Spend 3–5 Perfect Days in the City of Light (2025 Update)

-If it’s your first time in Paris, you probably want to see it all — the Eiffel Tower, the Louvre, Notre-Dame — but the city’s real magic is in the pauses: lingering at a café, wandering side streets, and watching the light change on the Seine.
-This Paris itinerary is designed for 3 to 5 days, balancing the big icons with slow, Parisian moments.
-It’s also laid out to minimize zig-zagging across the city — because you didn’t come all this way just to ride the Metro.
+If it’s your first time in Paris, you probably want to see it all — the Eiffel Tower, the Louvre, Notre-Dame — but the city’s real magic lies in its pauses: lingering at a café, wandering quiet side streets, and watching the light shift over the Seine.

 Sunset over the Seine River with people sitting along the bank in Paris